-Federal and state labor laws apply only to employees, not to independent contractors.
-If misclassified as an independent contractor, you could be missing out on overtime wages or other employee benefits, or pay more in taxes.
+Federal and state labor laws apply only to employees, not independent contractors.
+If misclassified as an independent contractor, you could miss out on overtime wages or other employee benefits or pay more in taxes.
 Employers are legally required to:

 - pay employees minimum wage and overtime;